Walnut Whip: History

-When the Duncan's brand name was dispensed with by Rowntree's and manufacturing moved from Beaverhall Road in the late 1970s, the manufacturing process changed from being hand made to being hollow moulded by machine.
+When Rowntree's dispensed with the Duncan's brand name and manufacturing moved from Beaverhall Road in the late 1970s, the manufacturing process changed from handmade to hollow-moulded by machine.
 An attempt was made to recreate the original surface appearance but with limited success, and it now has no function other than decoration.

-In 2017, Nestlé announced a new version with no walnuts, and a change of name to the Whip.
+In 2017, Nestlé announced a new version with no walnuts and a change of name to the Whip.
 As of 2020 Mint and Caramel versions are also available.
-Nestlé is expanding the range of its iconic whirl-shaped cone, Walnut Whip and launching new variants of Nestlé Whip: Delicate Vanilla, Delicious Caramel and Delightful Mint to offer more choice with and without the walnut.
+Nestlé is expanding the Whip range and launching new variants — "Delicate Vanilla", "Delicious Caramel" and "Delightful Mint" — to offer more choice with and without the walnut.
 The original Walnut Whip is still available in Spar, Nisa and other independent stores.